-3.2.8.
+- 3.2.9.
 Rhuddlan Road joins the A55 North Wales Expressway 950 metres to the south of the roundabout serving the Hospital.
 Rhuddlan Road joins a four-arm roundabout which provides access to the A55 in both directions.
-The A55 gives access to destinations in the north of Wales such as Holyhead, Llandudno and Conwy to the west and Cheshire, England, to the east.
+The A55 gives access to destinations in the north of Wales such as Holyhead, Llandudno and Conwy to the west and Cheshire, England, to the east. - 3.2.10.
+The fourth arm of the roundabout gives access to the remainder of the Bodelwyddan built up area.